-Oil sands mining uses the greatest amount of nonsaline water of any resource recovery technology.
+Oil sands mining uses the greatest amount of nonsaline water (Tableau) of any resource recovery technology.
 Mining operations involve large processing facilities that require a lot of make-up water to separate bitumen from oil sands.
 The lower Athabasca River is near most oil sands mining operations in Alberta and is therefore the main source of make-up water.
 Even so, companies have withdrawn far less than the weekly limits that Alberta Environment and Parks has in place for this river.

 What is “make-up” water?

 Water (nonsaline or saline groundwater) that is added to facilities to help process oil sands; typically accounts for water that is lost during processing.

 Oil sands mining: Added to facilities to produce bitumen.
 For example, make-up water can be added to recycled water from tailings ponds.
 Most make-up water for oil sands mining is nonsaline, and most mining projects use the Athabasca River as the source since it is nearby.

 In situ: Replaces water that cannot be reused by in situ operations because the water has not returned to the surface or is lost while being treated.
 Make-up water for in situ operations can be nonsaline or saline water.